BlogRSS Feed

 7. Optimize your logistics

 It’s possible for your shipping to become more sustainable before a package even leaves your warehouse.
-This can be done by working with a 3PL that puts sustainability at its forefront or tweaking your logistics operations to promote sustainability.
+This can be done by working with a third-party logistics provider (3PL) that puts sustainability at its forefront or tweaking your logistics operations to promote sustainability.

 When optimizing your logistics or choosing a sustainable 3PL, you'll want to consider waste reduction, energy efficiency, and automation implementation.
 In addition, as logistics continues to become a more competitive industry, we hope to see more warehousing operations focusing on sustainability.